Increase in Covid-19 cases at Letterkenny University Hospital

 Contact

+Letterkenny University Hospital: There were 78 confirmed cases being treated at the hospital at 8pm on Sunday

-There are six Covid-19 cases in critical care at Letterkenny University Hospital
+The number of Covid-19 cases being treated for Covid-19 at Letterkenny University Hospital has increased.

-Letterkenny University Hospital is treating 109 confirmed Covid-19 cases, an increase of seven over 24 hours.
+There were 78 confirmed cases being treated at the hospital at 8pm on Sunday, an increase of four in 24 hours.

-Six cases are in critical care at the hospital which has no critical beds available.
-There are 13 general beds available.
+There are six cases in ICU and the hospital has one ICU bed available.

-The number of cases being treated at Sligo University Hospital remains at 54 with five of those in critical care.
-There are no critical beds available at the hospital and 11 general beds available.
+There has been no change at Sligo University Hospital where 42 cases are being treated.
+Four cases are being treated in ICU and there is one critical care bed available.

-There were 1,803 confirmed cases being treated at hospitals around the country at 8pm on Monday night with 217 in critical care.
+There were 1,531 cases being treated in hospitals around the country at 8pmm on Sunday.

 If you have a story or want to send a photo or video to us please contact the Donegal Live editorial team any time.
 To contact Donegal Democrat and Donegal People's Press, email editorial@donegaldemocrat.ie To contact Donegal Post, email editor@donegalpost.com To contact Inish Times, email editor@inishtimes.com.